Huga22118/FreeWeapons-Old/README.md

 # Free Weapons For GTA San Andreas (On Progress)
-Welcome to My First Repositories, these are Plugins for GTA San Andreas where you can get weapons by press a button.
+Welcome to My First Repositories on SA Branch, these are Plugins for GTA San Andreas where you can get weapons by press a button.

 but it's WIP, to try this mod you need to clone this repository by download the repository or use Git Bash.